johnW-ret/express-openapi-gen/README.md

 - No support for tags, descriptions, or additional metadata.
 This behavior will ideally change in a future version, though you can merge the generated schema with your own descriptive data.

 ## Todo
-- Only recognizes `get` endpoints (add support for all HTTP method types)
 - Types referenced are not added to the definition `schema` (auto-generate `schema` from involved types)

 ---